rajashri-patil/parvi_aassisnment_task/results/task1_fps.md

 ## **Task 1: YOLO26n FPS + CPU + Memory Measurement**

 **Methodology note:** the task specifies one run per resolution.
 Each resolution was run twice as a deliberate repeatability check.
-Each resolution was run twice.
 Results were compared for consistency.
 The complete run with the most reliable logging output is reported.

 ## **Results:**